Discover Rajasthan's regal history through its palaces and forts, and spot big cats in the wild

 With seasonal vegetables and herbs grown in their own organic garden and spices hand selected from a 200-year-old spice shop, the cuisine here is something really special.
 Choose to enjoy your meals in the dining room or head out onto the terrace for a romantic meal overlooking the illuminated fort.
 Jodhpur is a fascinating place and you’re ideally situated to explore the Blue City being just a short walk from the Clock Tower and the bustling markets.

-Head to the Sadr Bazaar in the old city where you can shop for Jodhpur’s famous glass bangles, rugged camel leather mojri slippers and incredible fabrics.
-You will stop at the a famous place in the market that makes the famous Jodhpur ‘mirchi pakora’ - large chilies fried in batter - and a famous lassi shop that makes a variety of yogurt smoothies.
+Head to the Sadar Bazaar in the old city where you can shop for Jodhpur’s famous glass bangles, rugged leather mojari slippers and incredible fabrics.
+You will stop at a famous place that makes the famous Jodhpur ‘mirchi pakora’ – large chilies fried in batter – and a famous lassi shop that makes a variety of yoghurt smoothies.

 Rural Rajasthan